 - User permission changes

 - Workload configuration changes

-Audit logging is different than configuring audit mode for your APM agent.
+Audit logging is different than configuring audit mode for an agent.
 APM audit mode records information about all data being transmitted from your app.

 Here are some examples of querying the